instructure/canvas-lms/doc/lti_manual/01_lti_overview.md

 #### General Implementation Notes

-For the the most case, LTI 2.0 implementation in Canvas is completely separate from the LTI 1.1 implementation.
+For most cases, LTI 2.0 implementation in Canvas is completely separate from the LTI 1.1 implementation.
 The team made a clean break when implementing 2.0 (with some exceptions, see [LTI Launches](./03_lti_launches.md) for more details).

 One of the downfalls of this decision was that LTI 2.0 never reached feature parity with LTI 1.1 in Canvas.
 Because of this (and the general complexity of LTI 2.0), it was rarely used in Canvas.